George N. Hollins

-George Nichols Hollins (1799–1878) was an American Captain and Naval Base Commander, in the US Navy and later a Captain and Commodore in the Confederate Navy.
+George Nichols Hollins (September 20, 1799 – January 18, 1878) was an American navy captain and base commander in the United States Navy and later a ship captain and commodore in the Confederate States Navy.
 He famously won the Battle of the Head of Passes, a naval battle of the American Civil War, returning to New Orleans a hero.

 Personal life

-Commodore George Nichols Hollins was born in Baltimore, September 20, 1799.
-On March 20, 1833, he married in Baltimore Maria Ridgely, daughter of Lieutenant Colonel Joseph Sterett (1773-1821).
+Commodore George Nichols Hollins was born in Baltimore, Maryland.
+On March 20, 1833, he married Maria Ridgely, daughter of Lieutenant Colonel Joseph Sterett.

 His son, George Nicholas Hollins, Jr., was born in 1840 in Baltimore and died during the American Civil War in 1862.

 Naval career

-Hollins entered the navy of the United States as a midshipman in 1814 and served on the USS Erie in her attempt to break the British blockade of Chesapeake Bay.
+Hollins entered the United States Navy as a midshipman in 1814 and served on the USS Erie in her attempt to break the British blockade of Chesapeake Bay in the War of 1812.
 He was subsequently transferred to the USS President where he served under Stephen Decatur until captured at Bermuda.
 He was held as a prisoner of war until peace was established.
 In the Barbary Wars, he served under Decatur with such merit as to be presented a sword in recognition of his gallantry.
 Subsequently, he was on duty upon the ships Guerriere, Columbus, Franklin, and Washington, and commanded an East India merchantman for a time.
 He was promoted lieutenant in 1828, commander in 1841, and captain U.S. Navy in 1855.
 In 1853, he led the Bombardment of Greytown (Nicaragua), a naval action initiated by the United States sloop-of-war USS Cyane, which he commanded.
 The town was completely destroyed.